farazfp/loom/content/Observations/Heart vs Del.md

 دل, pronounced “*del*”, is a metaphorical compass of human experience.
 Unlike its Western counterpart, which is primarily a symbol of affection, the Persian "دل" embodies a full spectrum of inner life, including love, intuition, and sometimes, an enigmatic wisdom that defies "عقل" (Aql) or rational thought.

 Lovers give their "del" freely, or it can be snatched away, leaving them in a state of longing, desire and emotional vulnerability; this symbolizes a profound and willing surrender to the forces of love.
-A beloved who "takes" the heart is often placed upon a pedestal, turning the "del" into a token of their powerful allure and the magnetic pull they exert on the lover's soul, as the expressions del-dār دلدار (one who has, or possesses the heart,) or sāheb-del صاحب دل (owner of the heart).
+A beloved who "takes" the heart is often placed upon a pedestal, turning the "del" into a token of their powerful allure and the magnetic pull they exert on the lover's soul, as in the expressions del-dār دلدار (one who has, or possesses the heart,) or sāheb-del صاحب دل (owner of the heart).

 "Del" in conversation is a vessel of intuition and consciousness, a center of inner dialogue, and a mirror reflecting one's feelings, deepest desires and fears.